How Federal Disaster Money Favors The Rich

 The buyouts are voluntary, and the homeowner can use the money to move to a safer place.
 As climate change drives more extreme rain, David Maurstad of FEMA says he expects the program to grow more in the coming years.

 But buyouts have disproportionately gone to whiter communities.
 NPR analyzed records of about 40,000 property buyouts funded by FEMA and state and local governments and found that most of them were in neighborhoods that were more than 85 percent white and non-Hispanic.
-(For context, the nation as a whole is 62 percent white/non-Hispanic, and disasters affect communities of all demographics.)
+For context, the nation as a whole is 62 percent white/non-Hispanic, and disasters affect communities of all demographics.
+(Search the database of FEMA buyouts here.)

 A Tale of Two Cities